imagej/imagej.github.io/_pages/plugins/slidej.md

 *Instructions*

 The interface of the plugin is a dialog that resembles the one implemented in ImageJ for batch macro execution.
-The user is allowed to process multiple images present in a folder and store the eventual results in a different folder by setting up paths in the “Input…” and “Output…” fields, respectively.
+The user is allowed to process multiple images present in a folder and store the eventual results in a different folder by setting up paths in the "Input..." and "Output..." fields, respectively.
 A macro selection button allows the user to choose the file containing the macro to be executed on the tiles.

 [center](File_SlideJdialog.png)